 Her eyes returned to the necktie.
 The end tied to the stair rail was about a metre long — long enough to enable suicide by hanging.
 Then again, someone could have used it to strangle him.
 The noose knot was at the back of his neck.
 She knew most male strangulation assaults occurred from behind.
 A frontal assault gave a fit man like Novak a chance to fight back.
 A rear assault pointed to murder.
 However, there was no throttling wire.
 Given the Hayden MO, that seemed to rule out homicide.
 So, his death could be a suicide.

 Naslund stepped back.
-She couldn’t offer the victims any dignity.
-They had to remain hanging until the whitecoats were finished with them.
+As much as she wanted to, she couldn’t offer the victims any dignity.
+They had to remain hanging until the forensic experts, the whitecoats, were finished with them.
 Either she was looking at two murders, or a murder-suicide.
 She didn’t know which.
 She exhaled noisily.
 Her job wasn’t to pronounce the cause of death.
 That was up to the coroner and pathologist.
 Her job was to study the scene, to find details that could reconstruct events and solve the crime.

 Pulling out her phone, she called the detachment chief, Staff Sergeant Bickell.
 The old boy preferred radiophones, but eavesdroppers might be scanning the police frequency.
 Although encrypted, hackers could unscramble it.